 If your timeshare is actually paid for, this may seem like an easy way out.
 But if you are thinking that the resort's HOA (homeowners association) will just let you slide on the maintenance payments and repossess the timeshare, no harm no foul, that is very far from the truth about what will happen.

-There are big consequences to allowing a timeshare foreclosure.
-So you want to avoid it if at all possible.
-You don't want to take that kind of hit on your credit report, especially if you are already in financially difficulties.
+There are big consequences to allowing a timeshare foreclosure, so you want to avoid it if at all possible.
+You don't want to take that kind of hit on your credit report, especially if you are already in financial difficulty.
 Damage to your credit usually only makes things worse.

 In addition to that, though, you may find yourself on the receiving end of aggressive collection agency phone calls and letters, and eventually either the HOA or the timeshare developer may decide to both foreclose on your timeshare and seek a judgment against you.
 So in the long run, you may not even get out of paying what you owe.

 This advice here is primarily for owners who have already paid for their timeshare.
 If you no longer can keep up with your annual maintenance fees or special assessments, your best option is to get rid of the timeshare.
 This may take some time and may cost you a bit more money in the short term, but once you can transfer the ownership to someone else, you can breathe a sigh of relief.

 First things first, though, pay what you currently owe.
 If you are delinquent with your maintenance fees right now, try to get the money together to pay it.
 You don't want to risk a ding on your credit report for late payments or non-payment.

 If you own a desirable resort and your week is highly sought after as well, you shouldn't have any problem selling the timeshare as long as you set a reasonable price.
 You can check completed auctions on eBay to get an idea of what your week is actually worth.
 Or check sites like Redweek.